noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [Are you talking about where my pleasu—Fugyaaahhh?!]

-[…...Did you say something just now?]
+[...Did you say something just now?]

 [I said nothing.]

 Then, I ate the food I had bought for dinner with Alice, and since there is a lot of stuff that happened today, I went to bed right away.
-Alice was acting the same as usual, but I still feel like there was something strange about her…...
+Alice was acting the same as usual, but I still feel like there was something strange about her...
 It looked like she was deliberately trying to act upbeat and divert away the topic.

 No, maybe that’s just something I didn’t realize until now, and she’s always been that way...